Why Normalization is NOT Mastering

 Got this interesting question about normalization in mastering:

 Well, if I’ve got a bunch of tracks and I want to get them all in the same range and everything, I make a CD of them using Windows Media Player, then rip the tracks back off the CD.
 Why?
 Because Windows Media Player uses Normalization on all the tracks – and they all sound like perfect brothers by the time they hit the CD.
+People don’t talk about Normalization much and I’d love to know why not – surely it’s a great shortcut to making things sound sonically similar?

 I answered his e-mail but I thought everyone could benefit from the answer.

-It doesn’t affect compression, EQ or any of the other parts a mastering engineer uses when mastering a song.
+It doesn’t affect compression, EQ, or any of the other parts a mastering engineer uses when mastering a song.
 Having the tracks at the same volume is only the START of the mastering process.

 Granted, I’m not familiar with what Windows Media Player does to audio exactly, but I’ll hazard to say that it’s up to no good.
 Using your Windows Media Player probably makes all the songs sound at the same level and very comparable to each other.